 Dog Parks Are No Substitution For Walks

 One more thing to remember is that dog parks are no substitute for walks.
-If you want to take your dog to the park often, you should still remember to take them on walks.
+Even if you want to take your dog to the park often, you should still remember to take them on walks.
+Daily walks help keep your pup at a healthy weight, aid in socialization, and are great bonding time.
+Your up gets bored at home all day, and daily walks keep them engaged and offer opportunities to explore and socialize.
+Learn more about how often to walk your dog and how long walks should last in this dog walking guide.

 Dog parks are a great way to interact with people and dogs alike and will surely be a fulfilling experience for your canine companion.
 If you remember to prepare accordingly and follow these basic tips, you and your dog will have a blast and will stay safe while doing it.
 In fact, you may have such a great time that you are both eager to return soon.